 Are job orders going up or down?
 And what does it take to fill them?
 Each month, Bullhorn tracks key indicators from our proprietary data to reveal changes in the global hiring landscape.
 Check in at the start of every month for the latest trends in permanent and contract hiring.

-Month ending 31 May 2026 Last updated 2 June 2026
+Month ending 30 June 2026 Last updated 7 July 2026

-Perm fill rate up 15% year over year
+Job orders still up year over year

 Methodology